gvwilson/thirdbit/src/fiction/bear/index.md

 Noxy held her breath, then sloowwwwly slid forward so that she could peek under the sheet and see what was happening in the room.
 Muddh was fishing around in his pack.
-Sergeant Dambu was looking at her reflection in the mirror he had come through.
+Sergeant Inambu was looking at her reflection in the mirror he had come through.
 Finally Muddh said, "Aha!"
 He pulled a small black cloth bag out of his pack, loosened the drawstring, and pulled out a clear glass marble.

 He frowned at it.
 "Almost empty, almost," he muttered.
-He sniffed at it, then held it out to Sergeant Dambu.
+He sniffed at it, then held it out to Sergeant Inambu.
 "Do you think there's enough left for another trip?" he asked.

 "I don't know," the sergeant said dully.